More people live in slavery today than ever before.

 - A new charity is chosen every summer and announced in the fall.

-- Recipient charity will receive 50% of net proceeds on the Redeemed jewelry line only from September - June, this is donated twice a year.
+- Recipient charity will receive 100% of profit (updated Oct 2021) on all sales from September - June, this is donated twice a year.
 Amount donated once confirmed by the charity is shared on social media and our website.
 Proceeds over the summer go towards raw materials for next season.

 - Charities are chosen based on their work with victims of human trafficking and sexual exploitation or work against this crime, have charitable status, provide professional brochures and project information, have a solid reputation and a proven history of success, a minimum of five years old and be willing to share our posts on their social media (monthly) and website